 According to a NASA analysis, 2020 is now tied with 2016 as the hottest year on record.
 That same analysis also tells us that Earth’s average temperature has risen to 1.2 °C above pre-industrial levels, approaching the 1.5 °C threshold outlined in the Paris Agreement.
 Together we have the power to prevent a climate catastrophe, but to do so, we must safeguard the healthy, intact ecosystems that we have left – ecosystems like the ones at risk at Laguna Grande.
-And for the duration of this year’s Big Match Fortnight (6-19 October), you can make double the impact for the climate at no extra cost to yourself.

 With effective action needed urgently, we’re now calling on you to take part in the most ambitious appeal in the history of World Land Trust (WLT).
 If we reach our £1,200,000 fundraising target, Guardians of Nimla Ha’ will expand Guatemala’s Laguna Grande Reserve to almost three times its original size, bringing benefits to conservation, communities, and the global climate.

 All donations made to our new appeal will go towards protecting and restoring nature, a fundamental component of the global effort to combat climate change and one of the key goals that will be addressed at COP26.
 This upcoming UN Climate Change Conference, held in Glasgow from October 31 – November 12, has been touted as “our last best chance to get runaway climate change under control”.
 There is no better time to join WLT, our partner FUNDAECO, and the local Q’eqchi’ community in our efforts to save Laguna Grande.